Young Camden Foundation

 Charity Number: 1172314

-Pre-application support: Contact grants@youngcamdenfoundation.org.uk for specific queries about eligibility or programs
+Pre-application support: Contact grants@youngcamdenfoundation.org.uk for specific queries about eligibility or programmes

 Overview

 Young Camden Foundation was established in 2017 as a joint venture between London Borough of Camden and John Lyon's Charity in response to cuts in central government funding to local authorities affecting youth and play services.
-Since inception, YCF has awarded over £3.2 million in small grants to member organizations, directly benefiting more than 20,000 children and young people in Camden.
-The foundation operates as a membership-led infrastructure charity supporting 170+ member organizations and 160+ partner organizations working with children, young people, and families (ages 0-25) in Camden.
+Since inception, YCF has awarded over £3.2 million in small grants to member organisations, directly benefiting more than 20,000 children and young people in Camden.
+The foundation operates as a membership-led infrastructure charity supporting 170+ member organisations and 160+ partner organisations working with children, young people, and families (ages 0-25) in Camden.
 Their mission is "to ensure that the incredible resources in our borough are put at the disposal of Camden's children and young people... so that every young person in Camden has equal access to our borough's incredible opportunities."
-In 2021, YCF distributed £922,781 across multiple programs, and in 2023 alone, their funding supported programs reaching over 12,500 children and young people.
+YCF distributes approximately £900,000 annually across multiple programmes, supporting programmes that reach thousands of children and young people across Camden.

 Funding Priorities